Dad Accused Of Punching 14-Year-Old Soccer Player In The Face After Boy Scuffled With His Son During Game

 “They were grabbing each other and it was certainly getting grabby.”

-But after a few moments of that, apparently Grinnel ran up to the boys, threw 14-year-old Vickerie to the ground, and began pummeling the boy’s face.
-According to Moss it took ten other dads to wrestle Grinnel to the ground.
+But after a few moments of that, apparently, Grinnell ran up to the boys, threw 14-year-old Vickerie to the ground and began pummeling the boy’s face.
+According to Moss, it took 10 other dads to wrestle Grinnell to the ground.
 Moss then called 911.

-While Grinnel is expected to be arraigned in court on June 20, he is currently out of jail on bond.
-According to Vickerie’s parents, Grinnel has tried to apologize since violently beating their son in the middle of a soccer game.
+While Grinnell is expected to be arraigned in court on June 20, he is currently out of jail on bond.
+According to Vickerie’s parents, Grinnell has tried to apologize since violently beating their son in the middle of a soccer game.
 As most people would probably have guessed, they aren’t interested in hearing Grinnel’s apologies.

 “[Grinnell] tried to apologize, but we weren’t interested in that,” Vickerie’s father stated.

-Quite contrarily to Grinnel’s belated attempts at civil discourse, the Vickerie family is considering their court options.
-Clearly unsatisfied with a simple midomeanor charge, the Vickeries have civil court on their minds.
+Quite contrarily to Grinnell’s belated attempts at civil discourse, the Vickerie family is considering their court options.
+Clearly unsatisfied with a simple misdemeanor charge, the Vickeries have civil court on their minds.
 Certainly on their list of expenses would be the emergency room bill for Timothy Vickerie’s care.
-In 2018, emergency room visits are rare to cost less than $500 and that’s not including the cost of an ambulance which costs just as much, at minimum.
+In 2018, emergency room visits are rare to cost less than $500 and that’s not including the cost of an ambulance which costs just as much, at the minimum.
 When stitches and other tests are performed, the costs only go higher and higher.

 To ease the worries of other concerned parents the NASSC released a statement about the incident, promising tightened security in 2019.